kevindelord/swift-style-guide/README.markdown

 It is always possible to remove/replace a logic done with **custom** delegates.

 When adding native protocol conformance to a class, prefer adding a separate **class extension for the protocol methods**.
-This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
+This keeps the related methods grouped together.

+You should create **one extension per protocol**.

 Also, do not forget the `// MARK: -` comment to keep things well-organized!